Ultimate Cape Town Bucket List For First Time Visitors

 Check out Table Mountain from above in a helicopter

 Nothing beats views from above especially in Cape Town.
 See where the mountains meet the ocean and be ready for a real treat!
 You need to add this activity to your Cape Town bucket list now!
+If you want those epic views check out NAC helicopters!

 Are any of these on your Cape Town bucket list ?